 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required annually for all staff, and every two years for DSL & DDSL.
+Training is provided as required annually for all staff, and every two years for DSL & DDSLs.
 Separate training is provided to all new staff on appointment as part of induction from Sara Gmitrowicz.
 The DSL will attend training at least every other year to enable them to fulfil their role.

 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.

-Governor training is provided as required by KCSiE 2022
+Governor training is provided as required by KCSiE 2023 suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, the DSL will contact Children's Social Care and, if appropriate, the police.
+If the DSL or DDSL is not available or there are immediate concerns, the staff member will refer directly to Children's Social Care and the police if appropriate.
+We will use the guidance from NPCC to determine when to contact the police.